 Therefore, assuming that the epidemiological trends forecast in Figure 2 can apply to other countries; the governments of those countries will need to make some hard decisions.
 Either they fight it hard now to suppress the spread and avoid a massive epidemic in which hundreds of thousands – if not millions, in poorer countries – will die, or they prioritise the economy and ‘let nature take its course’ via mitigation.

-Unfortunately, even in countries that decide to fight hard, Figure 2 shows that moderate restrictions (i.e. case isolation, home quarantine, and social distancing of the over 70s only) will not be enough to prevent the health system from being overwhelmed.
+Unfortunately, even in countries that decide to fight hard, Figure 2 shows that moderate restrictions (i.e. case isolation, home quarantine, mask wearing, and social distancing of the over 70s only – especially those in aged care homes) will not be enough to prevent the health system from being overwhelmed.
 As such, few countries have decided not to fight hard.
 Sweden, for example, has adopted a relatively relaxed strategy when compared to its Nordic neighbours, seemingly assuming that overreaction is more harmful than under-reaction (Franks & Nilsson, 2020).[v]
 Brazil’s President Jair Bolsonaro calls the pandemic a ‘momentary little flu’ and asserts that Brazilians have ‘natural immunity’.
 Only time will tell which approach is most successful and at what costs.

 Is This Increase in Capacity Financially Viable?